kiwigrid/k8s-sidecar/README.md

 ![Docker Image Size (latest semver)](https://img.shields.io/docker/image-size/kiwigrid/k8s-sidecar)
 # What?

 This is a docker container intended to run inside a kubernetes cluster to collect config maps with a specified label and store the included files in an local folder.
 It can also send an HTTP request to a specified URL after a configmap change.
 The main target is to be run as a sidecar container to supply an application with information from the cluster.
-The contained Python script is working from Kubernetes API 1.10.

 # Why?